Processed-Fun/BusinessAutomation/website_creation.md

 6. Do not create more than 40 images per site during the initial build.  it is fine to go over this limit later if prompted manually.
 Marketing images do not count towards this total.
 7. images showing the product or scenes of the product should have a subtle and tasteful watermark with the business name.

-# Site Design and Features

-Each business is different and requires different pages, but consider the following as needed:

-1. Large marketing images at the top of the page that illustrate the purpose of the company.
-2. Testimonials page with interesting or funny testimonials.
-3. Some sort of interactive widget or tool, whether it be a slider or something more complex, if possible.
-4. A customer image gallery, instagram style.
-Use this as a more image heavy alternative to testimonials.
-5. if there are flavors or varieties or different types include a large gallery of all the different varieties that couldn't be shown on the home page.  something like "flavors" or "full menu", depending on the offering.  this might even be appropriate for non food based options it there is enough variety.